Last Updated: July 18, 2017

 Technically, the Seafood Dduk Bokgi ($49.50++) is more of a cross between the Budae Jjigae and Dduk Bokgi Nakji, but this is definitely a strong contender where Korean stews are concerned.

-Not only is broth spicy and robust in flavor, but it also contains all the usual army stew ingredients with fresh seafood added in.
+Not only is broth spicy and robust in flavour, but it also contains all the usual army stew ingredients with fresh seafood added in.
 Boiled over the table, you can almost guarantee that the stew will be kept warm throughout your meal.

 Kimchi Korean Restaurant: 3 Temasek Boulevard, Suntec City Mall #02-387, Singapore 038987 | Opening Hours: Monday – Friday (11am – 3pm, 5pm – 10.30pm), Saturday & Sunday (11am – 10.30pm) | Tel: 6337 7811 | Facebook

-Famous in Seoul for their signature tteokbokki, Mukishidonna has quickly become a popular favorite among locals too.
+Famous in Seoul for their signature tteokbokki, Mukishidonna has quickly become a popular favourite among locals too.
 And, that’s only expected with their insanely addictive sweet and spicy stew.
 While they may be dubbed as a toppoki restaurant, you can technically have Budae Jjigae as well, since there’s a “Budae” soup base option, together with the usual army stew ingredients.

 What’s special about their Tteokbokki (price varies depending on ingredients chosen), is that it is entirely customizable with ingredients, including dumplings, mussels and even mozzarella cheese over it.
-The broth itself also has a distinctive taste of Gochujang that adds a hint of sweetness to it, complementing the savory taste of the gooey cheese.
+The broth itself also has a distinctive taste of Gochujang that adds a hint of sweetness to it, complementing the savoury taste of the gooey cheese.

 Mukishidonna Singapore: Market Square @ Downtown East 1 Pasir Ris Close, E!
 Avenue, #02-324, Singapore 519599 | Opening Hours: 11.30am – 10pm daily | Tel: 63868562 | Facebook